sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

     }

-Here you list the examples you allow to fail during the build process, keep in mind to specify the full relavite path from your `conf.py` to the example script.
+Here you list the examples you allow to fail during the build process, keep in mind to specify the full relative path from your `conf.py` to the example script.